mikeizbicki/ucr-cs100/textbook/tools/vim/morevim/morevim.md

 :vsp
 ```

-You can specify a filename to automatically have that view open the supplied filename.
+You can specify a filename to have that viewport open the file.
 Otherwise it will open up another view of the current file.
-Closing these viewports would be the same as closing tabs.
+Closing these viewports can be done in the same manner as closing tabs (`:q`).

 #### Navigating and adjusting viewports